zadarastorage/zadara-examples/k8s/manual/vanilla/README.md

 *   Initialize kubeadm

-    *   Run the initialization with the EKS-D specs and the targeted internal pods network CIDR (here we use 10.244.0.0/16):
+    *   Run the kubeadm initialization with the targeted internal pods network CIDR (here we use 10.244.0.0/16) and again the optional EKS-D parameters if relevant:
-        `sudo kubeadm init --image-repository public.ecr.aws/eks-distro/kubernetes --kubernetes-version v1.27.3-eks-1-27-8 --pod-network-cidr=10.244.0.0/16`
+        `sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --image-repository public.ecr.aws/eks-distro/kubernetes --kubernetes-version v1.27.3-eks-1-27-8`

     * For public-facing Kubernetes clusters, assuming your control plane VM has an additional public IP, you may want to add the `--apiserver-cert-extra-sans` flag with the relevant IP address so later on you can refer to that IP as an alternative server address which will be respected by the server certificate.